Your electrical or computer engineering expertise will be in demand.

 You can choose from a wide range of topics: robotics and control, telecommunications and wireless communications, electro-optics, image processing, computer vision, and VLSI design at the University of Dayton's Department of Electrical and Computer Engineering!

 After graduation and perhaps before, your expertise will be in demand by employers from a variety of areas — defense, homeland security, aerospace and automobiles, medical electronics and image processing, speech and music, and even finance and banking.
-Our Department will help you build the skills and knowledge necessary to become a successful, engineering professional in these challenging fields.
+We help you build the skills necessary to become a successful, engineering professional in these challenging fields.

 Academic Programs: Learn from the experts in the area of your choice.

-At the University of Dayton, the undergraduate and graduate programs of electrical and computer engineering are taught by world-class educators who are experts in areas such as signal processing, image processing, computer vision, pattern recognition, artificial neural networks, photorefractives, optical bistability and chaos, semiconductor materials growth and characterization, photovoltaics, 3D image reconstruction and display, optical design and testing, aircraft control, intelligent control, electronic and electro-optic materials, microwave circuit design, and high throughput neuromorphic computing.
+At the University of Dayton, the electrical and computer engineering programs of study are taught by world-class educators who are experts in areas such as signal processing, image processing, computer vision, pattern recognition, artificial neural networks, photorefractives, optical bistability and chaos, semiconductor materials growth and characterization, photovoltaics, 3D image reconstruction and display, optical design and testing, aircraft control, intelligent control, electronic and electro-optic materials, microwave circuit design, and high throughput neuromorphic computing.

 Our electrical and computer engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.